 While Oliver is one of Dickens’ many rags-to-riches characters, Fagin (say: FAY-gin; it rhymes with “pagan”) is one of his best and most complicated villians.
-Fagin is one of many Jewish characters from classic literature (see a list of those in the Bonus section here), but since the story has been retold so often, he’s also one of the most famous.
+Fagin is one of many Jewish characters from classic literature (see a list of those in the Bonus section here), but since this story has been retold so often, he’s one of the most famous.

 Fagin has been played by many great actors over time.
-In the first movie version, in 1948 (yes, the same year Israel became independent), he was played by Alec Guiness--who later played Obi-Wan Kenobi!
+In the first movie version, in 1948 (yes, the same year Israel became independent), he was played by Alec Guinness-- who later played Obi-Wan Kenobi!
 In the second big-screen version, in 2005, he was played by Ben Kingsley.
-He was played by in the 1997 mini-series version by Richard Dreyfus… and in Oliver! by Jewish character actor Ron Moody (later in Mel Brooks’ second movie, The Twelve Chairs).
+He was played by in the 1997 mini-series version by Richard Dreyfuss… and in Oliver! by Jewish character actor Ron Moody (later in Mel Brooks’ second movie, The Twelve Chairs).
 Ron was nominated for an Oscar for Best Actor for his performance here.

 One of the reasons so many fantastic actors are drawn to the role is that Fagin is so complicated a character.
 On the one hand, he is a crook who teaches kids to be crooks.
 He coaches them in how to use their small hands to pick wallets out of pockets and purses.
 If they get caught, they would not be killed as an adult would for stealing, but punished and sent to work in a place they could easily escape.
-If they get away with it, Fagin takes the money for himself!
+If they did get away with it, Fagin takes the money for himself!

 But ... he then spends it on the kids.
 They all live together in Fagin’s shack, where they have food and clothes and warm beds.
 Which is more than they had when they were homeless!
 In a way, he’s sort of a Robin Hood figure.
 So Fagin has a good side, too, doing what he can for homeless kids who society has abandoned.

 As a Jew, Fagin is on the outside of society himself, and would have very hard time making an honest living.
 He lives in the 1800s, still a very anti-Semitic time, even though it is hundreds of years since Shakespeare wrote his 1590s masterpiece about anti-Semitism, The Merchant of Venice.
-(Yes, that play was set in Italy ... but Shakespeare lived in England just as Dickens eventually would).
+(Yes, that play was set in Italy ... but Shakespeare lived in England, just as Dickens eventually would).

 While Fagin is a crook, he does help others even worse off, and you could argue that his becoming a thief was not entirely his choice.
 You might even think that since the rich ignored the poor and gave them no chance to advance in a class-based society, it was inevitable that they got stolen from!
 It’s not as if they were “playing fair” themselves!

 Dickens disagrees.
-Even though he is sympathetic, he punishes Fagin, as if to say that just because you don’t have anything doesn’t mean it’s OK to take what isn’t yours.
+Even though he is sympathetic, he punishes Fagin, to say that just because you don’t have anything doesn’t mean it’s OK to take what isn’t yours.
 Oliver Twist, on the other hand, also is poor, but good and honest ... so Dickens rewards him in the end with one of his signature, um, “twist” endings.
 Dickens believes that a thief who is poor isn’t “better” than one who is rich… and that goodness is ultimately the road to success.
 That’s a very Jewish value!

 No doubt actors and audiences will return Fagin over and over in the future as they have in the past, trying to unravel this perplexing pick-pocket philanthropist!